Compostable Plastics Task Force (CPTF)

 To provide an organizational structure that facilitates a dialog among plastics producers, product manufacturers, purchasers and consumers, recycling program managers and composters.
 The Task Force will encourage composters to add their voice to the conversation so that end-of-life impacts can be considered as decisions are made about compostable plastics.

 The CPTF is an ad-hoc committee of the USCC that consists of a Leadership Team and 3 Working Groups.
-The leadership team includes co-chairs, MIchele Young and USCC Board member Matt Cotton, and the facilitators of the 3 working groups.
+The leadership team includes co-chairs and USCC Board members Matt Cotton and Rhodes Yepson,, and the facilitators of the 3 working groups.

 The three working groups are:

 - Labeling, identification and consumer outreach/education, co-facilitated by Jack Macy from the City of San Francisco and Bridget Anderson from New York City

 - Compostability Standards and Operation Impacts, co-facilitated by Michele Riggs from Cedar Grove Composting, Seattle WA and Hilary Near from Cascadia Consulting, San Jose, CA